-My favourite would be seeing our design get constructed on site at Lyttelton port, Christchurch.
+My favourite would be seeing our design get constructed on site at Lyttelton Port, Christchurch.
 It’s so rewarding seeing the hours of effort we spent on a design getting transformed into reality by a team of amazing contractors.
-I have also learnt so much, both in technical and professional aspects through working on site with both our client and the contract!
+I have also learnt so much, both in technical and professional aspects through working on site with both our client and the contractors!

 What has been your most challenging project at Beca and what did you do to overcome it?

 I think 2020 was an interesting year for everyone around the world.
 As a company we had an amazing and smooth transition from the office to working remotely full time.